jmvezic/documentation/docs/installation/manual/installing_solr.md

 wget SOLR_DOWNLOAD_LINK
 tar -xzvf SOLR_TARBALL
 ```
-- `SOLR_DOWNLOAD_LINK`: This will depend on a few different things, not least of all the current version of Solr.
+- `SOLR_DOWNLOAD_LINK`: **NOTICE**: This will depend on a few different things, not least of all the current version of Solr.
 The link to the `.tgz` for the binary on the downloads page will take you to a list of mirrors that Solr can be downloaded from, and provide you with a preferred mirror at the top.
 This preferred mirror should be used as the `SOLR_DOWNLOAD_LINK`.
-- `SOLR_TARBALL`: The filename that was downloaded, e.g., `solr-8.3.0.tgz`
+- `SOLR_TARBALL`: The filename that was downloaded, e.g., `solr-8.9.0.tgz`

 ### Running the Solr Installer